HasiniSama/my-friend-system/README.md

-# my-friend-system
+# My Friend System
-A friend management system using PHP.
+This system was developed as an assignment for SENG 21253 - Web Application Development (2019/2020) University of Kelaniya.
+Developed using php + MySQL + HTML + CSS.